The job search process is a job itself. An effective job search will incorporate a variety of strategies.

 Do your own research on employers.
 Here are some helpful sites you can use to verify companies:

-Take time to familiarize yourself with common employment scams.
+Take time to familiarize yourself with common employment scams and fake check scams.

 Don’t trust listings with incorrect or illegitimate information.